Aquanty/rtd-hgs/docs/source/index.rst

 Channel Flow
 ^^^^^^^^^^^^

-Channel flow ! input .. _sec:channels
+Channel flow ! input [.. _sec:channels]

-Channel domains, can be set up using the following instructions, as outlined in Section :ref:`sec:flow_open_channel`  and in Equation :ref:`1d_open_channel_flow` .
-Unless the user modifies the default values, all channel zones in the domain will be assigned the default properties.
-The default values,
+| Channel domains, can be set up using the following instructions, as
+  outlined in Section :ref:
+| and in Equation :ref:
+| .
+Unless the user modifies the default values, all channel zones in
+  the domain will be assigned the default properties.
+The default values, Table :ref:
-Table :ref:`tab:channel_property_defaults` , can be and are recommend to be modified to fit the model application.
+| , can be and are recommend to be modified to fit the model

-.. _tab:channel_property_defaults
+  application.

+[.. _tab:channel_property_defaults]

 .. table:: Default values for channel properties.